Considering how few people ever have to pay it, there’s always a lot of worry and political noise about capital gains tax on shares.

 HMRC issues lots of guidance on calculating capital gains tax on shares.

-It’s also tax article law that we writers must include a warning about ‘not letting the tax tail wag the investment portfolio dog’ in any discussion like this.
+It’s also an unwritten rule that we writers must include a warning about ‘not letting the tax tail wag the investment portfolio dog’ in any article like this.

-There is definitely a fine line to tread between avoiding a higher capital gains tax bill and becoming dangerously obsessed.
+It’s true that there’s a fine line to tread between avoiding a bigger capital gains tax bill and becoming dangerously obsessed with minimising it.

-In practice, most of us can do a fair bit of selling to defuse CGT – without derailing our strategy – by repurchasing the assets within an ISA or SIPP.
+But in practice, most of us can do a fair bit of selling to defuse CGT – without derailing our strategy – just by repurchasing the assets within an ISA or SIPP.

 > Shares held in an approved Share Incentive Plan